-The mining breakeven cut-off grade 202 g/t Ag equivalent, which includes internal stope dilution, was utilized to generate the stope designs for defining the reserves.
+The mining breakeven cut-off grade of 218 g/t silver equivalent for Santa Cruz Sur and 222 g/t silver equivalent for Santa Cruz, Porvenir and Milache, includes internal stope dilution and was utilized to generate the stope designs for defining the reserves.
 The cut-off is stated as silver equivalent since the ratio between gold and silver is variable and both commodities are sold.
-The average cut-off grade used for the Guanaceví property is 202 g/t Ag equivalent.
 Silver equivalent grade is calculated as the silver grade plus (gold grade multiplied by 75), taking into account gold and silver prices and expected mill recoveries.

-Mineral reserves are derived from Measured and Indicated resources after applying the economic parameters as stated above, and utilizing Vulcan software to generate stope designs for the reserve mine plan.
+Mineral reserves are derived from Measured and Indicated resources after applying the economic parameters as stated below, and utilizing Vulcan software to generate stope designs for the reserve mine plan.
 The Guanaceví Project mineral reserves are derived and classified according to the following criteria:

 - Proven mineral reserves are the economically mineable part of the Measured resource for which mining and processing / metallurgy information and other relevant factors demonstrate that economic extraction is feasible.
-For Guanaceví Project, this applies to blocks located within approximately 15m of existing development and for which EDR has a mine plan in place. - Probable mineral reserves are those Measured or Indicated mineral resource blocks which are considered economic and for which EDR has a mine plan in place.
-For the Guanaceví mine project, this is applicable to blocks located a maximum of 25-35m either vertically or horizontally from development and the drill holes data.
+For Guanaceví Project, this applies to blocks located within approximately 15 metres of existing development and for which EDR has a mine plan in place. - Probable mineral reserves are those Measured or Indicated mineral resource blocks which are considered economic and for which EDR has a mine plan in place.
+For the Guanaceví mine project, this is applicable to blocks located a maximum of 25 metres to 35 metres either vertically or horizontally from development and the drill holes data.